Dan Naylor

 PhD studentResearch Overview

-Soft x-rays are generated within planetary magnetosheaths due to the interaction between magnetospheric neutrals and highly charged solar wind ions.
-Imaging of these soft x-rays is an emerging technology that can allow for a dynamic, global diagnostic view of the magnetosheath region to be built and exploration of the solar wind driving of planetary magnetospheres.
-I am modelling the magnetosheath of Uranus, a highly complex and interesting system, to investigate soft x-ray emission from the region and ultimately aim to test the viability of sending an SXI along with the planned flagship mission to the Uranian system.
+Soft X-rays are generated within planetary magnetosheaths due to the interaction between magnetospheric neutrals and highly charged solar wind ions.
+Imaging of these soft X-rays is an emerging technology that can allow for a dynamic, global diagnostic view of the magnetosheath region to be built and exploration of the solar wind driving of planetary magnetospheres.
+I am modelling the magnetosheath of Uranus, a highly complex and interesting system, to investigate soft X-ray emission from the region and ultimately aim to test the viability of sending an SXI along with the planned flagship mission to the Uranian system.

 Current Teaching

-PHYS365: Stellar Structure and the Interstellar Medium
+- PHYS365: Stellar Structure & the Interstellar Medium

-PHYS362: Advanced Stellar Astrophysics
+- PHYS362: Advanced Stellar Astrophysics

 Autumn MIST (Birmingham 2024)